dbierer/php-class-notes/php-i-jun-2022.md

 ## TODO
 NOTE: we'll deal with phpMyAdmin later!
+* Demonstrate sorting different in PHP 8 where duplicate values are retained in their original add order
+* Update VirtualBox
+  * Or, re-run Vagrant up
+  * Check update log for Windoze
+* Get the "php1" source code (code from the slides)
 * Find Dilbert with Spaghetti code guy
 * Any way to mute video for non-video attendees
 * Install PHP 7.4 to show difference in this: